Testify (Rage Against the Machine song)

 "Testify" is a song by American rock band Rage Against the Machine.
-It is the opening track from their third album The Battle of Los Angeles (1999), and was released as the third single.
+It is the opening track from their third studio album, The Battle of Los Angeles (1999), and was released as the third single from the album.

 The cover of the single was taken from the 1968 Olympics Black Power Salute.
-The song's lyrics notably make reference to George Orwell's novel 1984 through use of "The Party" slogan "Who controls the past (now), controls the future.
-Who controls the present (now), controls the past."
+The lyrics in the bridge of the song quote a slogan attributed to the ruling totalitarian political party in George Orwell's dystopian 1949 novel Nineteen Eighty-Four, which reads, "Who controls the past controls the future: who controls the present controls the past."

 Live performances

 A song titled "Testify" was performed at the KROQ Almost Acoustic X-Mas, 12.12.1993.
 The song is completely unrelated to the Battle of Los Angeles track except for the title.
 Although the song was played only this once and disappeared, some of the lyrics were used for "Down Rodeo" and the final version of "People of the Sun".

-"Testify" made its live debut under the working title "Hendrix" on January 23, 1999, at a surprise club show at the Troubador in West Hollywood, CA. While the instrumental part was identical to the final version, the lyrics were completely different.
+"Testify" made its live debut under the working title "Hendrix" on January 23, 1999, at a surprise club show at the Troubador in West Hollywood, California.
+While the instrumental part was identical to the final version, the lyrics were completely different.

 Rage Against the Machine opened most of the concerts in its reunion tour with "Testify".